 INDUSTRIAL, SCIENTIFIC, AND MEDICAL EQUIPMENT (Part 18)

-When (RF) energy is used for providing energy other than telecommunications such as production of physical, biological, chemical effects, heating, ionization of gases, mechanical vibrations, acceleration of charged particles, these devices fall under the FCC rules 47 CFR part 18.
+When electronic-electrical products are used for providing RF energy for other than telecommunications applications, such as for the production of physical, biological, or chemical effects, such as heating, ionization of gases, mechanical vibrations, and acceleration of charged particles, these devices fall under the FCC rules 47 CFR Part 18.

 Examples include: fluorescent lighting, halogen ballasts, arc welders, microwave ovens, and medical diathermy machines.

-Note: A medical device does not typically come under this classification only when it is designed to generate and use RF energy locally for medical purposes.
+Note: A general consumer medical device does not typically come under this classification; rather Part 18 applies for medical equipment only when it is designed to generate and use RF energy locally for medical or therapeutic purposes.

 EQUIPMENT OPERATING IN LICENSED RADIO SERVICES

-Examples of licensed radio equipment includes: low power TV transmitter, cell phones/smart phones, base stations, licensed point to point microwave private land mobile transmitters, aviation and marine radios.
+Examples of licensed radio equipment subject to Certification include: low power TV transmitters, cell phones/smart phones, base stations, licensed point-to-point microwave radios, private land mobile transmitters, aviation and marine radios.

 For more information on licensed radio services: